-The environmental assessment will include a cultural heritage chapter assessing the potential effects of the development.

-This assessment and reporting will be submitted as part of future planning applications and will identify any mitigation measures and commitments to be incorporated in the design, construction and/or operational phase of the Proposed Development.
+Environmental assessment will include a cultural heritage assessment of the potential effects of the proposed development.
+This assessment and reporting will be submitted as part of the planning application and will identify any mitigation measures and commitments to be incorporated in the design, construction and/or operational phase of the proposed development.